bc-rep-project/real-time-text-editor/README.md

 # Real-time Text Editor with Chat

-This project is a real-time text editor with an integrated chat feature.
+This project is a real-time text editor with an integrated chat feature, optimized for both desktop and mobile devices.

 ## Prerequisites